Crux-One/rust-in-cloud-run/README.md

 ```

 #### Cargo Configuration
-You will need to add or modify the following into your projects `.cargo/config` file.
+You will need to add or modify the following into your project's `.cargo/config` file.

 ```
 [target.x86_64-unknown-linux-musl]